• Contains antifungal, antibacterial, anti-inflammatory, and soothing agents in one formula

 Yes.
 Timodine contains nystatin, which treats yeast infections on the skin.
 It is often prescribed for sore, red or moist areas in skin folds or nappy areas.
 If symptoms do not improve quickly, a clinician may suggest additional antifungal treatment

-• Can Timodine be used for infected nappy rash?
+• Can Timodine be used for fungal infections in skin folds?

 • Can I use Timodine alongside emollients?